Childhood Habit Behaviors and Stereotypic Movement Disorder Clinical Presentation

 Complex motor stereotypies

 The most common trigger is excitement or being happy.
 Concentration on a task, tiredness, and anxiety are also triggers.
-More than 1 trigger is present in most children.
+More than one trigger is present in most children.
 In most cases, movements cease if the child is distracted (eg, by calling his or her name).
 Movements also do not occur in sleep.

 Head nodding